Danielius5/algorithm-animator/timelog.md

 ### 21 Sep 2023

 * *1.0 hour* Read Algorithmics 1 slides and other online materials about DFA's and redo exercises from Algorithmics 1
+* *3.0 hours* Experimented building a static DFA using Cytoscape JS.